What is antenatal care?

 - It is a periodic health check up once you are confirmed pregnant.

-- One of the purpose is to ensure good relationship between you and your health care providers.
+- The purposes are to monitor mother’s and fetals conditions and also to ensure good relationship between you and your health care providers.

 - Both your psychological and medical needs will be addressed.